bloom42/blog/content/drafts/i-no-longer-trust-tech-monopolies.md

 ## Coming soon

+So if.ypu do not.like.the current direction of the internet Common an.join the fight

 ## More applications

 parler de l'idee que + d'applications vont voir le jour, please upvote on GitLab for your favorite feature